-These gluten-free, dairy-free, and vegan pumpkin cookies are awesome, because they melt in your mouth, have chocolate chips(!!) in them, and are ready in 30 minutes.
-These are awesome for the fall – or any time of year, if you love pumpkin through and through.
+These gluten-free, dairy-free, and vegan pumpkin cookies are awesome, because they are a fun fall twist on a classic, have chocolate chips(!!) in them, and are ready in less than 30 minutes.

 These date pumpkin cookies are perfectly healthy and are gluten-free, dairy-free, and AIP compliant.

 These are made with super nutrient-dense ingredients like pumpkin puree, banana, coconut butter, coconut flour, and apple cider vinegar – among others.
 Check this one out to get your pumpkin fix!

 Soft-baked pumpkin oatmeal cookies are great for the fall, and are soft, chewy, and perfectly sweet.
 They’re also gluten-free, and can be made dairy-free by swappintg out the butter for vegan butter.

 Love pumpkin spice lattes like just about everyone else in the world?
 Try these pumpkin spice latte cookies.